Popular Posts

 A bare bones Sunday School class

-" I found his whereabouts later and contacted him ," Muhammad said. " He knew I was a Christian and could not take it.
+" I found my father's whereabouts later and contacted him ," Muhammad said. " He knew I was a Christian and could not tolerate it.
 He was rich .
-Before we parted for the last time, I told him that the God who took care of me in the last 30 years will take care of me in the next 30 years. " His father now works as a building machinery contractor in Frankfort, German .
+Before we parted for the last time, I told him that the God who took care of me in the last 30 years will take care of me in the next 30 years. "

 Mohammad met his wife, Grace Hanan—the Arab word for ''comfort'—at a basketball game at the American University in Beirut .
 "I was on fire for Jesus and was telling her that she needed to get saved.
 She was a nominal Presbyterian and thought I was a nut and for awhile was cautious with me.
 She was nice to me but didn't want to continue with me. "